Shine On You Crazy Diamond: Live performances

-Gilmour performed parts I–II and IV–V (in a new arrangement) on his 2006 On an Island solo tour.
+Gilmour performed parts I–II and IV–V (in a new arrangement) on his 2006 On an Island concert series.
 Part III was omitted and Parts I and II were simplified and more guitar-focused.
-Gilmour performed Parts I–V on his Live in Gdańsk album on disc two and on the DVD in the four-disc edition of the album.
-The five-disc edition and the online downloads available in the three and four-disc editions include Parts I–V recorded in Venice and Vienne in 2006.
+Gilmour performed this version on his Live in Gdańsk album on disc two and on the DVD in the four-disc edition of the album.
+The five-disc edition and the online downloads available in the three and four-disc editions include this same arrangement recorded in Venice and Vienne in 2006.
 In many of his performances, solo and with Pink Floyd, Gilmour alters the vocal melody to avoid the higher notes that were originally sung by Waters.